 Imagine bandwidth as the width of a water pipe where data transfer is the amount of water flowing out from the pipe.
 How wide is the pipe width (bandwidth) determines how fast can water (data) flows.
 Fundamentally, data transfer is the consumption of bandwidth.

 For site owners looking for a web host, the amount of bandwidth that a hosting company site offers can typically serve as a good indicator of that host’s capabilities – the higher the bandwidth, the better the speed; network; connectivity; and systems.

-As mentioned above, many hosting organization offer unlimited plans that include “unlimited bandwidth.”
+As mentioned above, many hosting organization offer cheap hosting plans that include “unlimited bandwidth.”
 To the purchaser, this means that they can run as much data and as much traffic to their site as they need without ceilings.
 To the hosting provider, it means a way to give a flat cost to a buyer that generally will work.

 Simply put, it’s just impossible for hosting companies to offer unlimited bandwidth (which is why unlimited bandwidth/storage is #1 among all silly hosting features) – it’s too expensive to provide unbridled access to every customer.
 That said, most companies fall somewhere into a “normal range” of bandwidth use by default, and this range is what hosting providers use when creating their “unlimited” packages.
 By “unlimited,” hosting providers can cater to the majority of their client base – however, there absolutely is a ceiling on the bandwidth included in that package cost; the trick is to know what it is.

 By comparing your site’s actual required bandwidth with the bandwidth offered in that “unlimited” guise, you can better determine which level of hosting you truly need and whether a given provider will truly meet your needs.